 Whether or not you agree with visiting a plantation, you can’t ignore the fact that they are a part of history.
-Some of these plantation owners had slaves while others didn’t.
+These wealthy families had slaves and grew cotton, tobacco, and other agricultural products.
 Visiting a plantation while in Charleston is a way of understanding how the South functioned prior to the Civil War.

-Boone Hall Plantation
+Boone Hall Plantation, Mount Pleasant

-Visitors to Mount Pleasant’s Boone Hall Plantation may recognize the home and majestic Avenue of the Oaks as Ashley’s estate in Gone with the Wind.
+Visitors to Mount Pleasant’s Boone Hall Plantation may recognize the home and majestic Avenue of the Oaks as the inspiration for Ashley’s estate in Gone with the Wind.
 It was also a filming location for countless other movies, including The Notebook and North and South.

-Tickets are $24 for adults, $12 for children ages 6-12, free for children under 5 and $21 for seniors, military, and AAA.
+Tickets are $24 for adults, $12 for children ages 6-12, free for children under 5, and $21 for seniors, military, and AAA.

 The family home was sold to the National Trust as recently as 1974.
 While the home is no longer furnished, it allows visitors to take in the architecture even more.
 The grounds include lots of marshlands where you can spot all sorts of creatures.

 Tickets are $22 for adults, $10 for seniors, $6 for children and free for members and their guests.

-Middleton Place Plantation
+Middleton Place Plantation, West Ashley

 The property also has an award-winning inn and restaurant.
 Part of the main house was destroyed in the 1886 earthquake, but much of the house still stands.
 Also, the house was the birthplace of one of the signers of the Declaration of Independence.

-Tickets are $28 for adults over 14, $15 for students 14+ with ID, $10 for children 6-13 and free for children under 5.
+Tickets are $28 for adults over 14, $15 for students 14+ with ID, $10 for children 6-13, and free for children under 5.

 Magnolia Plantation and Gardens was founded by the same Drayton family of Drayton Hall fame.
 The Camellia Gardens have brought in visitors for the last 200 years.
-Magnolia Plantation has well-preserved slaves quarters and freedmen’s homes.
+Magnolia Plantation has well-preserved slave quarters and freedmen’s homes.

 Tickets cost $15 for adults, $10 for children under 12 and free for children under 6.
 This includes a tour of the home and gardens.